 (i) Taxable income for Shokoh Manajah for the year ended 31 December 2016.

-(10 marks) (ii) Tax payable (if any) on the income computed in (b)(i) above.
-(2 marks) (Total: 20 marks)
+(ii) Tax payable (if any) on the income computed in (b)(i) above.

-Explain the term "turnover tax" as used in taxation. (a) (i)
+(a) (i) Explain the term "turnover tax" as used in taxation.

 (ii) John Moseti is a fresh farm produce trader based in Kiderby.
 He has informed you that he was recently registered as a taxpayer under the turnover tax (TOT) regime.
-He has provided you with the following www.chopi.co.ke information on his trading activities for the year ended 31 December 2016:
+He has provided you with the following information on his trading activities for the year ended 31 December 2016: